-Among the precipitation products chosen for this study, both IMERG products identify both higher peak intensities and return periods.
-They also detecting more anomalously low precipitation values.
-Low-intensity precipitation in all products was associated with long durations (see fig. 6), which may occur because of noise slightly above the 1 mm threshold extending the computed duration of the storm and reducing its overall intensity.
-As a result, it appears that while every product could benefit from a storm delineation process that prevented the intensity from being diluted, the IMERG products were particularly vulnerable to the identification of long-duration low-intensity storms as a result of the method used in this study to separate storms.
+Among the precipitation products chosen for this study, both IMERG products identify both higher peak intensities and longer? return periods relative to the other products.
+Interestingly, they also detect more anomalously low precipitation values.
+Low-intensity precipitation in all products was associated with long duration storm events (see fig. 6), which may occur because of noisy low-precipitation slightly above the 1 mm threshold extending the computed duration of the storm and reducing its overall intensity.
+As a result, it appears that while every product could benefit from an enhanced storm delineation process that prevents the intensity from being diluted, the IMERG products were particularly vulnerable to the identification of long-duration low-intensity storms as a result of the method used in this study to separate storms.
 Those long-duration low-intensity storms tended to bring the hit ratio down for the intensity-duration thresholds.
 It is possible that many of the long-duration low-intensity precipitation events could be effectively filtered out by using a different storm delineation algorithm.
-Since the IMERG products both were able to identify higher intensity precipitation than the other products, it is possible that they would in fact perform better for identifying landslides if the low-intensity storm problem could be mitigated.
+Since the IMERG products were both able to identify higher intensity precipitation than the other products, it is possible that they would in fact perform better for identifying landslides if the low-intensity storm problem were mitigated.

-Using Intensity-Duration Thresholds performed reasonably well at identifying landslides particularly considering that they were trained over large regions using different sources of precipitation data to those used in this study.
-However, they fared more poorly at excluding false alarms using these data.
-Since there are many other factors that can influence landslide occurrence such as topography, soil type, recent wildfire or disturbance, or infrastructure placement, some of the high-intensity precipitation that did not cause landslides simply may not have fallen on locations that were susceptible.
-A landslide’s location in a highly susceptible location could also affect the ability of a threshold to detect the landslide, since high susceptibility would mean less intense rain would be required to trigger the landslide.
-Even the 1.1 km resolution of the MRMS data could contain a great deal of variation in landslide susceptibility within and individual grid cell.
+The precipitation products performed reasonably well at identifying landslides using the published intensity-duration thresholds particularly considering that these thresholds were developed on training data spanning large regions and different sources of precipitation data than those used in this study.
+However, they fared more poorly at excluding false alarms, most likely because there are many other factors beyond intensity and duration that can influence landslide occurrence such as topography, soil type, recent wildfire or disturbance or land development, or due to location errors of the landslide events such that some of the high-intensity precipitation may not be reflective of the landslide events but of adjacent areas.
+A landslide’s location in a highly susceptible location (e.g. high slope, poor land cover, soil, etc) could also affect the ability of a threshold to detect the landslide, since high susceptibility would mean less intense rain would be required to trigger the landslide.
+Even the 1.1 km resolution of the MRMS data could contain substantial variation in landslide susceptibility within an individual grid cell.
 Nonetheless, the reliance on ground-based sensors seems to have been as much of a factor as resolution to the performance of Intensity-Duration Thresholds in identifying landslides; the second-best model performace was using NLDAS-2 data.
-This could be due to the storm identification challenges mentioned above disadvantaging the IMERG data or because IMERG data are fundamentally less suited to landslide identification due producing a distribution that is erroneously heavy on the low end.
+This could be due to the storm identification challenges mentioned above that put the IMERG data at disadvantage, or because IMERG data are fundamentally less well-suited to landslide identification due producing a precipitation distribution that is erroneously heavy on the low end.

-Though MRMS and NLDAS-2 are also low latency products, in the case of IMERG the low latency seemed to come at a cost of an exaggeration of the weaknesses and strengths of IMERG in identifying landslides.
-In particular, IMERG Early had the most low storm intensities, and so performed the worst at landslide identification.
+MRMS and NLDAS-2 are relatively low latency products.
+In the case of IMERG-Early the short latency seemed to come at a cost of an exaggeration of the weaknesses and strengths of IMERG in identifying landslides.
+In particular, IMERG-Early had the greatest prevalence of low storm intensities, and so it ultimately performed the worst at landslide identification.
 Without changes to the precipitation processing, the low latency does indeed appear to be a liability in this case.

-Precipitation measurements at verified landslide sites tended to be higher than those at other sites, suggesting that the actual landslide location was too far away from the recorded location for the precipitation measurements to be representative for some of the landslides with larger location errors.
-The intensity-duration thresholds similarly performed better at verified locations only for all precipitation products.
+Precipitation measurements at verified landslide sites tended to be of higher magnitude than those at other sites with approximate locations.
+This suggests that some of the approximate landslide locations were too far away from the true landslide location for the precipitation measurements to be representative.
+The intensity-duration thresholds similarly performed better at verified locations across all precipitation products.